 The first relevant area concerns the collection of personal information.
 Under POPI, such information may only be collected for the specific purpose of providing services to a particular subject (ie, patient).
 Alternatively, a specialist who has been handed over a patient’s personal information from another healthcare practitioner; again, this possession of information will only be held to be in the patient’s legitimate interests if they are providing services to that patient.

 A specific new obligation created by POPI is that once personal information has been collected from another source, the medical practitioner must take reasonable steps to inform the patient of this, together with the source of the information and the purpose for which it has been collected.
 This can be relayed to the patient either orally or in writing.

-Any personal information you hold must be protected from loss, damage or unauthorised destruction, and unlawful access – you will be expected by law to implement reasonable technical and organisational measures to ensure this protection is in place.
+Any personal information you hold must be protected from loss, damage or unauthorised destruction, and unlawful access – this practice will be expected by law to implement reasonable technical and organisational measures to ensure this protection is in place.